hi everyone ...

 - how does change usually happen in your life?

-anything? (e.g. how you dress, when you start a new job, etc.)
+- what do you do to change anything? (e.g. how you dress, when you start a new job, etc.)

 - how do others in your life help you make changes?